luftborn-ivs/design-guide/c#/readme.md

 ## Naming

-We should allways try to follow the best practice naming of c# and the framework in use.
+We should always try to follow the best practice naming of c# and the framework in use.

 [C-Sharp caming convention](./Naming/readme.md)